miconda/wsctl/README.md

 ### Run

-Navivate to the project folder and run:
+Navigate to the project folder and run:

 ```
 go run wsctl.go [options]